Home » Tools » Cabinet Tools » Tools to Make Cabinet Doors

 • Preparing a perfectly straight glue edge on wood panel door strips

-• Creating a straight line on rough lumber before ripping in table saw
+• Creating a straight line on rough lumber before ripping in a table saw

-If you’ve ever had a table saw blade bind on you in dry wood then odds are you didn’t run the fence-side of the wood through a jointer.
-Or maybe you’ve glued a wood panel together and had it split later.
-With a single purpose of making straight edges on wood the jointer is a must have on the list of tools for making cabinet doors.
+If you’ve ever had a table saw blade bind on you in dry wood, then odds are you didn’t run the fence side of the wood through a jointer.
+Or you’ve glued a wood panel together and had it split later.
+With a single purpose of making straight edges on wood, the jointer is a must-have when making cabinet doors.

 13. Shaper for Making Professional Cabinet Doors